emilieodegaard/master/README.md

 # Overview of files

-## mpet
+## doc
-Contains all code for solving the MPET equations with 1, 2 and 4 networks and compute the a posteriori error estimates.
+Contains all tex-files for the thesis.

-## poisson
+## src
-Contains code to solve the Poisson problem and compute the a posteriori error estimates.
+Contains all code for the thesis.